-Thomas S. Chen, Senior Managing Director, Guggenheim Partners and Head of the Financial Institutions Group; Board Member, United Way of New York City; Former Managing Director and Head of Financial Institutions, Piper Jaffray; Former Managing Director, Merrill Lynch & Co.; Served on the Board of Trustees of Allegheny College.
+Thomas S. Chen, President of the Board, USTA Serves.
+Senior Managing Director, Guggenheim Partners and Head of the Financial Institutions Group; Board Member, United Way of New York City; Former Managing Director and Head of Financial Institutions, Piper Jaffray; Former Managing Director, Merrill Lynch & Co.; Served on the Board of Trustees of Allegheny College.

 Howard B. Cowan, serves on the Hamptons Pro-Am Committee.
 Chartered Life Underwriter and Chartered Financial Consultant; Founder and President of Cowan Financial Group; awarded Massachusetts Mutual Life Insurance Company's National Chairman’s Trophy.
 Howard also currently serves on the Boards of Alexia Foundation and The American College.

 Anne Marie Davis, serves on the Scholarship Committee.
 She’s a community volunteer; benefactor of the Dwight F. Davis Memorial Scholarship.